-If maintenance is accomplished, an entry must be made in the appropriate logbook.
-The entry should contain:
+Anytime maintenance is accomplished, an entry must be made in the appropriate aircraft maintenance records.
+The entry shall include:

 - (a) The date the work was accomplished.

 - (b) Description of the work.

 - (c) Number of hours on the aircraft.

 - (d) The certificate number of pilot performing the work.

 - (e) Signature of the individual doing the work.